This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 In many instances, respite care takes place in your own home.
 In-home respite care will let your child stay in a familiar environment while qualified respite care workers take care of your daily tasks.
 Respite care providers may also bring toys, games, and adaptive equipment to keep your child occupied and safe.

 Other times, respite care takes place outside the home, at places such as the licensed home of a provider, a group home, daycare centers, hospitals, or camps.
-Out-of-home respite care gives children the opportunity to thrive in a new environment while communicating and playing with peers, all under the supervision of a licensed professional.

 Would they be better suited for an indoor daycare with educational toys and a comfortable space?
 Whichever setting you decide, be sure to weigh out the pros and cons of each.